Dolutegravir / Rilpivirine Dosage

 -Previous hypersensitivity reaction to either active component

--Coadministration with dofetilide, carbamazepine, oxcarbazepine, phenobarbital, phenytoin, rifampin, rifapentine, proton pump inhibitors (e.g., esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole), systemic dexamethasone (more than a single dose), St. John's wort
+-Coadministration with drugs that significantly decrease rilpivirine plasma levels, including carbamazepine, oxcarbazepine, phenobarbital, phenytoin, rifampin, rifapentine, proton pump inhibitors (e.g., esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole), systemic dexamethasone (more than single-dose therapy), St. John's wort

 Safety and efficacy have not been established in patients younger than 18 years.

 -Perform pregnancy testing before starting this drug in patients of childbearing potential (to exclude use during the first trimester of pregnancy).